karim7tr/Experimental_Assignmnet_2/README.md

 ## Launch steps

-This project can be launched using a global launch file or by executing a series of commands in the terminal to start individual components.
-Below are the instructions for both methods.
+Launching the project can be accomplished using a global launch file or by manually starting individual components.
+Below are instructions for both methods.

 ### Quick Launch

-If you prefer a quick start, you can launch the entire project using a single launch file:
+For a streamlined start, execute the following command to launch the entire project using a single launch file:

 ```console
 roslaunch globallaunch.launch
 ```

-This command initializes all necessary nodes and brings up the simulation environment and the robot ready for marker detection and navigation tasks.

 ### Step-by-Step Launch

-For systems with lower performance, or if you wish to manually control the launch process, follow the steps below.
-Execute each command in a new terminal window, in the given order:
+For manual control or systems with lower performance, follow these steps to launch the project:

-1. Start the Gazebo simulation with the ROSBot in the assignment-specific environment:
+1. Start the Gazebo simulation with the ROSBot:

 ```console
 roslaunch rosbot_gazebo assignment2.launch